 Heatlhy Selfishness

-We grow up with the idea that we can’t be selfish, that we have to put the needs of others above our own needs in the exchange of love and approval.
-Therefore, we learn to suppress our selfishness and to replace it with compulsive altruism.
-By doing this, we don’t learn to treat our immature selfishness, and we end up believing that wanting to be happy itself is selfish.
-This creates a great internal conflict because you want love and approval, but for this, you have to suppress all your desires.
-Therefore, you have to be unhappy to be happy.
+We grow up with the belief that being selfish is wrong—that we must put others’ needs before our own in exchange for love and approval.
+As a result, we suppress our healthy selfishness and replace it with compulsive altruism.
+In doing so, we fail to address our immature selfishness and come to believe that simply wanting to be happy is selfish.
+This creates a deep internal conflict: you crave love and approval, but to get it, you feel forced to suppress your own desires, leading to the paradox of needing to be unhappy in order to be happy.

-As a result, we grow up being dependent on other people and situations that are outside of ourselves to look for our worth: you depend on what people think of you, or the fact that people need you.
-You don’t learn to respect your boundaries because giving to the other is much more important than giving to yourself.
+As we mature, we become dependent on others and external situations to define our worth.
+You rely on what others think of you or on their need for you, and you never learn to respect your own boundaries because giving to others feels more important than giving to yourself.

-This can’t lead to anything else other than co-dependency and a lack of self-worth; you will never be valued if your main purpose is to have love and admirations from external circumstances.
-You might even have it for a moment, but it will never be enough.
+This can only lead to codependency and a lack of self-worth.
+You will never truly feel valued if your main goal is to seek love and admiration from external sources.
+You might receive it temporarily, but it will never be enough.

 Scroll to Top